Alabama

 |

-A runoff election is held on the third Saturday after the date when the results of the tie are promulgated.
+A runoff election is held on the fourth Saturday after the date when the results of the tie vote occurred.

 |